 Homeslice Pizza – Neil’s Yard – Covent Garden (N.1 on the map)

 - Da Mario (N.3), still in Covent Garden (63 Endell Street): here you need a higher budget – it’s quite difficult to have a dinner for two for less than £40 – however, if you are looking for a good Italian restaurant in this area, this is a very good choice.

-- Carluccio’s (N.2) Garrick Street – (Covent Garden): originally it was one of my top choices, but the arrival of Mr. Lasagna has definitely changed the ranking.
-However, if you are looking for more variety, Carluccio’s is a very good option.
+- Carluccio’s (N.2) Garrick Street – (Covent Garden): Carluccio’s is a very good option for those looking for honest Italian food.
 Pasta is a speciality of the house, and you can find many under £10 (£12 if you want to try 3 different types of pasta).

 It would be absurd to come to London without trying something typically British, and you might even be positively surprised.
 Anything you’d choose will fill you up (and that is quite an advantage if you feel ravenous after spending the whole day walking around London), and it will go down well with an English beer.
 And if you decide to eat in a typical English pub, the atmosphere that you will enjoy would be worth the trip (especially in the cold winter months).

 Mother Mash – 26 Ganton Street – Soho (N.5)

 The speciality of the house is mashed potato, served either with sausages (at £8.45) or with pies, those savoury pastries filled with meat (at £9.45).
 Prices are really good and usually everyone like Mash and Sausages (otherwise known as banger and mash), even kids.
 It’s definitely one of my favourite places in Soho for good satisfying food.